hydpy-dev/hydpy/hydpy/docs/rst/index.rst

 is allowed to download, modify, and use it.
 However, when passing the (possibly modified) code to third parties, one has to be aware that the selected `GNU Lesser General Public License 3`_ cannot be changed to a "less open source" license.
-This means that if you, for example, implement your own model in :ref:`HydPy`, you can be sure that all possible further developments of your model code are still open source and the mentioned third parties are allowed to pass this modified source code to you.
+If you, for example, implement a new model into :ref:`HydPy`, you can be sure that all possible further developments of your model code are still open source and the mentioned third parties are allowed to pass this modified source code to you.

 :ref:`HydPy` offers many functionalities to make the implemented models as transparent and reliable as possible.
-For this reason, the online documentation is automatically updated for each new :ref:`HydPy` version and includes  a `documentation tests` mechanism ensuring that :ref:`HydPy` is working properly and that the documentation is actually up-to-date.
+For this reason, the online documentation is automatically updated for each new :ref:`HydPy` version and includes different `documentation test`_ mechanism ensuring that :ref:`HydPy` is working as expected and that the documentation is up-to-date with it.

 See for example the documentation of the (very simple) method
 |lland_model.calc_nkor_v1|.
 The text describes what the method does